Long Straddle Definition and Strategies

 Trading guides, webinars and stories

 The European Central Bank (ECB) has made an effort to ensure that the continent’s businesses have easy access to capital.
-Their obvious goal is to stimulate economic growth by increasing the supply of money in circulation.
+Their goal is obviously to stimulate economic growth by increasing the supply of money in circulation.
 Cheap credit is a strong influence on the directional flow of capital and the real estate sector is often the primary beneficiary of this change.
 Given the right market conditions, this can lead to a rise in long term investing, since these projects only tend to show a return in approximately 5-10 years.

 One of the best ways to measure this sector’s performance is the Construction Purchasing Managers’ Index (PMI).
 While lowering interest rates would normally support the industry, the data suggests a different outcome.
 The EU’s Construction PMI soared until 2018, at which point it started to steadily decline.